akveo/nebular/docs/articles/getting-started/where-to-start.md

 ## Quickstart tutorials

-Based on current setup of your project and your goals, there are two starting points:
+Based on the current setup of your project and your goals, there are two starting points:

 - [Install Nebular](docs/guides/install-nebular) This tutorial explains how to use Nebular from scratch or if you already have some Angular code.
 - [Starting based on our Nebular Admin starter kit](docs/guides/install-based-on-starter-kit) Consider this tutorial if you are building admin or any other back-office application and you need a template as a good starting kit.